Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

 \subsection{Canonical strategies for embedded games}

 Here we define so-called \emph{canonical strategies}.
 They are guaranteed to be winning strategies whenever a winning strategy exists.
-In the following definition we first consider the case when the player $\pl$ is the controller $\ctr$.
+In the following definition we first consider the case where the player $\pl$ is the controller $\ctr$.